 - Don’t touch your mask until you take it off.

-- NEVER reuse a mask.
-Toss it in the trash immediately after use, and wash your hands pronto.
+- NEVER reuse a disposable mask.
+Toss it in the trash immediately.

-If you’re not sick, immunosuppressed, particularly at risk, or a healthcare professional, the answer is probably “no.”
+Even if you’re not sick, immunosuppressed, particularly at risk, or a healthcare professional, the answer is “yes.”

-There are other measures (like WASHING YOUR HANDS!) that are effective and free and don’t rob healthcare professionals of the equipment they need during this urgent time.
+Apart from those groups, everyone else should wear a mask in public.
+Be sure take other safety measures seriously (like WASHING YOUR HANDS!), and don’t rob healthcare professionals of the equipment they need during this urgent time.